-In relation to tax issues, in 2020 several tax inspections have been carried out in different geographical areas where the Group operates without significant sanctions.
-With regards to the open inspections, no material impacts are foreseen that are higher than the risk appetite established in the Group's Risk Map.
+In relation to tax issues, several tax inspections have been carried out during 2022 in different geographies where the Group operates, without significant sanctions.
+With regards to the open inspections, no material impacts beyond the risk appetite established in the Group's Risk Map are foreseen.